-These policies provide coverage for common risks faced by pet groomers.
+These insurance policies cover common risks faced by pet groomers.

-General liability insurance covers basic pet grooming risks, such as accidental pet injury.
-Bundle with property insurance for savings in a business owner’s policy.
+General liability insurance covers basic pet grooming risks, such as an accidental pet injury.
+Bundle it with commercial property insurance for savings in a business owner’s policy.

 This policy is required in almost every state for pet grooming businesses that have employees.
 Workers’ comp can help cover medical costs when a groomer is injured on the job.